v3rm0n/blog/_posts/2022-10-06-greenhouseopen.md

 ---
 layout: post
-title:  "Greenhouse window opener over WIFI"
+title:  "Greenhouse window opener over Wi-Fi"
 tags:  hardware digital esphome
 ---

-## Background

 I have a summerhouse, but it's a bit of a drive from where I live.
 On the grounds there is a greenhouse.
 When the temperature in the greenhouse gets too high you need to open a window.
 Since I